 Lake jellyfish

 Jellyfish feed on plants that grow in their body.
-In order for algae to receive a portion of ultraviolet light, grow and develop, jellyfish constantly migrate, following the sun, rotating counterclockwise, while changing body parts.
+In order for the algae to receive a portion of ultraviolet light, grow and develop, the jellyfish constantly migrate, following the sun, rotating counterclockwise, while changing body parts.

 Lake jellyfish Lake jellyfish Lake jellyfish Lake jellyfish Lake jellyfish Lake jellyfish